eltel/G/README.md

 Run tests with:

 ```
-npm test or yan test
+npm test or yarn test
 ```